SyntaxSidekick/js-learning-lab/README.md

-# JS Challenge Lab 🚀
+# JS Learning Lab 🚀

 **Tagline:** *Sharpen your JavaScript skills — one random question at a time.*